-Ambreen Delawalla is Executive Director and Senior Legal Counsel with AT&T Services, Inc. She advises the business on retail operations and other compliance matters.
+Ambreen Delawalla is Assistant Vice President and Senior Legal Counsel with AT&T Services, Inc. She advises the business on compliance matters.
 Ambreen has previously served on the boards of the Georgia Pacific American Bar Association, the Georgia chapter of the American Civil Liberties Union, and the Georgia Campaign for Adolescent Pregnancy Prevention.
 She lives in Decatur with her husband and two boys.

-Ms. Doan was born and raised in Vietnam, and now lives in Lawrenceville, Georgia with her 18-year old son Nam, her husband Tinh Doan, and her mother.
+Ms. Doan was born and raised in Vietnam and now lives in Lawrenceville, Georgia with her 21-year old son Nam, her husband Tinh Doan, and her mother.

 Shuaib Hanief is the CEO of Solmation LLC, a technology consulting firm.
 Along with providing software and hardware solutions for fortune 500 companies and small businesses, He works with nonprofit organizations to diagnose and improve their organizational and leadership performance.
 He has a Bachelors and Masters in Electrical and Computer Engineering and dropped out of his PhD program to finish his Master of Public Administrator in Non-Profits.

 His accomplishments in the non-profit and entrepreneurial area include being a founding member a Charter school in Roswell, founding a popular cruise travel agency, a partner in a non-profit consulting firm, running a media company that benefits the local community, providing software as a service products for physicians, leading a midsize non-profit organization as an Executive Director and serving a few organizations in advisory and board capacity.
 Shuaib is a long-time resident of Atlanta, and he live with his wife and four children in Lawrenceville, and also serves as a Boy Scouts committee chair.